Interact via the CLI

 • "address" is the address of the contract on the blockchain.
 It uniquely identifies the contract and is used for interacting with it.

-• "code_id" is the reference to the stored WASM code from which the contract was instantiated.
+• "code_id" is the reference to the stored Wasm code from which the contract was instantiated.

 • "creator" is the blockchain address of the account that initially instantiated the contract.
 It indicates who created the contract instance.